-Mā'ili Stream is not listed on the HDOH 2006 list of impaired waters in Hawai'i, prepared under Clean Water Act §303(d) (HDOH, 2008).
-Nearby Maipalaoa Beach (Station HI280966) is listed on the report, however impairment status for all measured parameters is unknown at the nearshore marine station.
+Mā'ili Stream is not listed on the HDOH 2014 list of impaired waters in Hawai'i, prepared under Clean Water Act §303(d) (HDOH, 2014).
+Nearby Maipalaoa Beach (Station HI280966) is listed on the report, having attained State criteria compliance levels for Enterococcus bacteria, however impairment status for other typically monitored parameters is unknown at the nearshore marine station.